Transitioning from InfoPath: A Comprehensive Guide to Modernization

 “We just need to rebuild the form in Power Apps.”

 That approach is exactly why so many InfoPath replacement projects struggle or fail outright.
+A 1:1 replacement focuses on the form.
+The real risk lives in the process.

 Over the years, InfoPath quietly became more than a data capture tool.
 It often handled: